LDAPAuth enables you to authenticate against an LDAP server. You must already have an LDAP server setup and working before this module can be tested.

 Default: false (ssha instead)

-ssha_hash_dont Unless this setting is set to true, on the set command only, LDAPAuth will hash the given password using SSHA and prepend the string, {ssha} to the start of it before sending to the database.
+Required Setting: nossha_hash_dont Unless this setting is set to true, on the set command only, LDAPAuth will hash the given password using SSHA and prepend the string, {ssha} to the start of it before sending to the database.
 That way the database knows to SSHA the password sent by the LDAPAuth check command before comparing it with that user's password in the database.
 Starting with version 1.0L LDAPAuth will SSHA all passwords when setting (adding) a user in the database.
 This setting is for turning that behaviour off.
+To make LDAPAuth add users with plain text passwords as it used to, use the setting as per the example below and check that the sha_hash setting is false or not in the ini file.

 Example: #sha_hash true (commented out, for plain text passwords)